reyadrahman/node/chat-bot/README.md

 ## Development
 During development, instead of `npm run build`, you can use `npm run build -- --watch` to tell webpack to automatically rebuild when something changes.

+## Setting Up Webhooks
+### Spark
+The webhook target url is https://SOME_DOMAIN/webhooks/spark Use SparkWebHookManager to set up webhooks.

+### Messenger
+The webhook target url is https://SOME_DOMAIN/webhooks/messenger Messenger requires a HTTPS webhook.

+See the first 4 steps in [this page](https://developers.facebook.com/docs/messenger-platform/quickstart).
+In step 2 when setting up the webhook, select messages.
+Use the url above for the `Callback URL` and use `boohoo` for `Verify token`.

+Before your facebook app is published, only developers and testers can use it.
+You must go to your App's dashboard -> Roles -> Add developers.

+Unfortunately facebook does not support adding bots to group chats.